UCLComputerScience/pgta/ra.md

 Contribution to teaching (TAing) is considered an integral part of your work at UCL.
 You are expected to get involved and make things better for our student Computer Scientists!

+It might be surprising to an RF that they have to apply for PGTA work as this is an expected part of their duties.
+We need to consider a fair recruitment practice for all.
+If, for example, there is more than one applicant for a single position they must be considered in accordance with UCL’s fair recruitment policy.

 Matching TAs and modules proceeds as follows:

 ------